RetroReversing/retroReversing/pages/wii/BroadOnArchive.md

 As the name implies this folder is for the configuration of the Concurrent Versions System.
 You can think of this folder as similar to the `.git` folder in more modern projects.
 Nothing interesting to see here.

 ## HW Folder - Kilopass XPM hardware Verilog Source
 The HW folder contains hardware specifications for the Kilopass Super Permanent Memory or XPM.
+This is kept operate from the rest of the source as it is 3rd party technology licensed from Kilopass.

 This is presumable the hardware used in the iQue Player to enable storing code and data on the chip in a way that makes it harder for reverse engineers to access the data.